The Vehicle Lab is reader-supported. If you decide to buy through a link on this page, we may earn an affiliate commission. Learn more.

 This additive will lubricate your vehicle’s diesel fuel (and by extension, your vehicle’s fuel pump) like very few others.
 US diesel tends to be plagued by a lack of lubricity, which can seriously affect the longevity of your fuel system.
 However, Liqui Moly’s additive is able to make up for that.

 Sadly, you probably won’t notice a lot of improvement to your vehicle’s horsepower or mileage.
 But for protecting your vehicle’s most important components, this additive works better than expected.
 Liqui Moly has done a great job with this product.

-- Protects your vehicle’s fuel pump and other important components
+- Pros: Lubricates the fuel.
+Protects your vehicle’s fuel pump and other important components.
+Fairly affordable.

-- No advertised benefits like increased horsepower or fuel economy
+- Cons: No claims of increased horsepower or fuel economy improvement.

 If you live in an area where the weather is especially cold, this diesel fuel conditioner and anti-gel mixture from Howes can save your car’s engine.

 Fuel gelling is a common problem that diesel owners have to deal with.
 If harsh weather conditions are a common occurrence where you live, fuel gelling can seriously impact your ability to drive, especially in the winter and fall.
 Needless to say, with how many of us commute to work, gelled fuel can severely impact your livelihood as well.